brettimus/quill-mentions/README.md

 # notes & ideas
-* current regex doesn't match hyphenated names, names with periods, or first+middle+last combos
+* ~~current regex doesn't match hyphenated names, names with periods, or first+middle+last combos~~
+* Toolbar
-* use static positioning on the mention choices so that the quill container expands with choices. this presents some design challenges, but it solves a lot of the pitfalls of using an absolutely positioned container
+* Staticallys position the mention choices so that the `quill`s container expands with choices.
+This presents some design challenges, but it solves a lot of the pitfalls of using an absolutely positioned container
-* place mentions container in the toolbar

-# todo
+# TODO
-*
-* write more robust regex for parsing names
+* Write more robust regex for parsing names
+* Hide view after insert
+* Don't allow 'womp womp' message to be inserted
-* render ql-mentions container in a more logical position
+* Render ql-mentions container in a more logical position